glycerine/zygomys/README.md

 provides an interpreter and REPL (Read-Eval-Print-Loop;
 that is, it comes with a command line interactive interface).

-zygomys is allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.
+zygomys allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.

 It is written in Go and plays easily with Go programs